 Thompson received a bachelor of science from Washburn in 2001 and attended the Federal Bureau of Investigation National Academy and the Kansas Certified Public Managers program at the University of Kansas.

 Thompson on Washburn: “I am the first person in my family to have obtained a college degree.
 Washburn’s dedication to non-traditional students provided a pathway for that to happen.
 The ability to get a great education and complete a degree program while working full-time opened many doors during the course of my career.
 I will always be grateful for all of the opportunities that I had while attending Washburn.”

 Honors recent alumni who demonstrate leadership in career or civic endeavors and loyalty to Washburn.

-Burton was named to the Greater Topeka’s 20 Under 40 by the Jayhawk Area Council in 2013 and honored as volunteer of the quarter by the Topeka Correctional Facility in 2012.
+She was named to the Topeka 20 Under 40 list by the Jayhawk Area Council and the 40 Under 40 list by the National Center for American Indian Enterprise Development.

 Mitchell received a bachelor of business administration degree in accounting and finance from Washburn in 2007.
 She participated in a summer venture in management program at Harvard University in 2006 and studied international politics at Cambridge University in England.